'Lady Christl' (1st early), 'Kestrel' (2nd early) and 'Cara' (main crop) seed potatoes available from the Hut

 Please note that you must be an Allotment Association member to make purchases from “The Hut”.

-SITE VISITS - If any groups would like to visit the site and the wildlife area free of charge, please contact Philippa Brandon to discuss what is available to you.
+SITE VISITS - If any groups would like to visit the site and the wildlife area free of charge, please contact email@example.com in the first instance.

 WILDLIFE AREA - Daffodils & snowdrops are in flower.

 FEED THE BIRDS - In addition to garden sundries, we also supply a choice of feeds to encourage wild birds into your garden.
-We have 3 kilo bags of Wild Bird Seed, Black Sunflower Seeds and 2 kilo bags of Pea Nuts and Fat Balls supplied in 20's.
-We also now supply Sunflower Hearts and Dried Meal Worms.
+We have 3 kilo bags of Wild Bird Seed, Black Sunflower Seeds and 2 kilo bags of Peanuts and Fat Balls supplied in 20's.
+We also supply Sunflower Hearts and Dried Meal Worms.

 WATER - The water will be turned off if it gets really cold and will go on again when the weather improves.
 As a consequence the toilet may be out of action.

-JOIN’N’SAVE - Membership is just £5 a year and is open to both Allotment plot holders and non-plot holders alike, wherever you live.
+JOIN’N’SAVE - Membership is just £5 a year and is open to both Allotment plot holders and non-plot holders (called Garden members) alike, wherever you live.
 80% of our membership are Garden members.
-A single visit to ‘THE HUT’ or purchases from our seed scheme should easily recoup this investment when you take advantage of our special bulk buy prices.
+A single visit to ‘The Hut’ or a purchase from our seed and/or potato scheme should easily recoup this investment when you will take advantage of our special bulk buy prices.
 Join on-line, go to our web site, scroll down, and click on the 'Join Us' box or at ‘The Hut’.

-The first work-in of the year will be on 24th April from 8.30am to mid-day (The Autumn work-in is scheduled for 23rd October).
-If you cannot make either of the Sunday work-ins, but can spare some time to help to keep the site tidy, then please contact Dennis.
+SPRING WORK IN - The first work-in of the year will be on 23rd April from 8.30am to mid-day (The Autumn work-in is scheduled for 22nd October).
+If you cannot make either of the Sunday work-ins, but can spare some time to help to keep the site tidy, then please contact Martin.

-The AGM will follow the Spring Work In at 12 noon on 24th April.
+PLOT HOLDER’S MEETING and AGM - The AGM will follow the Spring Work In at 12 noon on 23rd April.